jasondyoungberg/limine-rust-template/README.md

 # Limine Rust Bare Bones

-This repository will demonstrate how to set up a basic higher half x86-64 kernel in Rust using Limine.
+This repository will demonstrate how to set up a basic x86-64 kernel in Rust using Limine.

 ## How to use this?

 ### Dependencies

+Any `make` command depends on GNU make (`gmake`) and is expected to be run using it.
+This usually means using `make` on most GNU/Linux distros, or `gmake` on other non-GNU systems.

 All `make all*` targets depend on Rust.